What is GMSA’s philosophy of missions?

 We believe that Biblical missions focuses on evangelism, discipleship, and the establishment of local churches, along with ministries supportive of these goals.
 You can read more about our philosophy here.

-Is GMSA is a member of ECFA?
+Is the GMSA a member of ECFA?
 If not, do you report to another financial oversight board?

-GMSA is not a member of ECFA.
+GMSA is not a member of the ECFA.
 However our Florida Board of Directors does obtain an annual certified financial review and financial statement, which we make available to all upon request.
+The Mission is also a member of the Fellowship of Missions, which involves qualifying for membership in a forum of separatist mission agencies, reporting to one another on statistics and finances, and reaffirming our shared convictions.

 How much support does a missionary need before he or she leaves for the field?

 Yes, GMSA has a group health insurance plan with IMG (International Medical Group).
 The current yearly deductible is $500 with full coverage up to one million.
 Prescription medications are also covered.
-Prescription eye glasses are also considered under Mission policy.
+Optometry and dental are not covered.
 Short term missionaries can also apply for coverage from the same provider.

-What services are provided to the missionaries by the office?
+What services are provided to the missionaries by the US International HQs?

-In addition, our office provides annual IRS reporting, donor receipting, record keeping and many other tasks to facilitate the missionary.
+Our office provides annual IRS reporting, donor receipting, record keeping and many other tasks to facilitate our team of missionaries on the field.

-What kind of training program do missionaries have before going to the field?
-How much training is needed before joining the Mission and how much does the Mission offer?
+What kind of training do missionaries need before going to the field?
+How much is needed before joining the Mission?

 Candidates should have: a) Graduated from High School b) Graduated from an approved Bible School or its equivalent c) some pastoral/practical experience is strongly recommended.
 The Home Board governs where exceptions are made.
 Applicants will attend candidate school for orientation.
-Appointees will normally attend language school at RGBI in Texas (exceptions are made for those who speak Spanish fluently.)
-All new missionaries have a two year probationary period to assure that they adapt satisfactorily to the language, culture, nationals and missionaries.
+Appointees will normally attend language school at RGBI in Texas (exceptions are made for those who pass an oral proficiency interview.)
+All new missionaries receive orientation on their respective fields beginning upon arrival and are monitored by field leadership to assure that they adapt satisfactorily to the language, culture, the National Fellowship of Churches and the Mission.

-Current Mission policy withholds 10% of the missionary’s “support” for administration.
-Most administration expenditures provide a direct service to the missionary whether overseas or on home ministry.
-Donations receipted as Work Funds, Project Funds and Medical Funds are not subject to this administrative deduction.
+As per current Mission policy 10% of the missionary’s “support” is withheld for administration.
+Most administration expenditures provide a direct service to the missionary whether overseas or at home .
+Donations receipted as Work Funds, Project Funds, Medical Funds and personal gifts are not subject to this administrative deduction.
 The remainder of the missionary’s support is distributed to the missionary as: salary; passage; health insurance/health care coverage; quarterly estimated self employment tax; retirement savings; and other personal designations, which the missionary may request.

-Does the mission board specialize in a certain field?
+Does the GMSA specialize in a certain field?

 Currently GMSA has missionaries serving in Argentina, Chile and Uruguay.
-In the future we hope to establish churches in Paraguay as well.
+Our long term goal is to expand into other South American countries.

 What is the strategy/method to reach people?

-The missionaries are involved in evangelism and establishing local churches with supportive ministries, including Bible institutes and Bible camps, to train and equip the believers for ministry.
+The missionaries are involved in evangelism and discipleship with the goal of establishing local churches.
+Supportive ministries, including Bible institutes and Bible camps, contribute to the goal.

-Candidates should “count the cost” and be prepared to live lives of privation, toil, loneliness, danger and to be despised at home and abroad.
+Candidates should “count the cost” and be prepared to live lives of privation, hard work, loneliness, danger and to be despised at home and abroad.
 Minimum qualifications are normally:

 - Graduation from high school